Ammonia production platform

 Grid support for electrical energy

-The difference between the production and consumption of electrical energy in the grid (stability criterion) is reduced by temporarily activating the NH3 burning turbines, thus ensuring a high base load.
+The difference between the production and consumption of electrical energy in the grid (stability criterion) is reduced by temporarily activating the NH3 burning turbines, thus ensuring a higher base load.

 Some information about Ammonia

-GHyGA’s 2W2NH3® Ammonia production platform includes the following equipment and processes:
+GHyGA’s 2W2NH3® Ammonia extended production platform includes the following equipment and processes:

-• A wind turbine with a capacity of 7 to 9 MW.
+- A wind kite with a capacity of 4 MW.

 Ammonia costs